 Sunoco Operations' partnership agreement requires Sunoco Operations to distribute 100 percent of its available cash to Sunoco Operations' general partner and Sunoco Logistics Partners L.P. within 45 days following the end of every quarter.
 The Sunoco Logistics Partners L.P. partnership agreement requires it to distribute 100 percent of its available cash to its unitholders of record within 45 days following the end of every quarter.
 Available cash with respect to any quarter is generally all of Sunoco Operations' or Sunoco Logistics Partners L.P.'s, as applicable, cash on hand at the end of such quarter, less cash reserves for certain purposes.
 The controlling owner of Sunoco Operations' general partner and the board of directors of Sunoco Logistics Partners L.P.'s general partner will determine the amount and timing of such distributions and have broad discretion to establish and make additions to Sunoco Operations' or Sunoco Logistics Partners L.P.'s operating subsidiaries, as applicable, as they determine are necessary or appropriate.
 As a result, Sunoco Operations and Sunoco Logistics Partners L.P. do not have the same flexibility as corporations or other entities that do not pay dividends or that have complete flexibility regarding the amounts they will distribute to their equity holders.
-Although Sunoco Operations' payment obligations to Sunoco Operations' partners are subordinate to Sunoco Operations' payment obligations on Sunoco Operations' debt, the timing and amount of Sunoco Operations' quarterly distributions to Sunoco Operations' partners could significantly reduce the cash available to pay the principal, premium (if any), and interest on Sunoco Operations' notes.
+Although Sunoco Operations' payment obligations to Sunoco Operations' partners are subordinate to Sunoco Operations' payment obligations on Sunoco Operations' payment obligations to Sunoco Operations' partners are subordinate to Sunoco Operations' payment obligations on Sunoco Operations' paytners are subordinate to Sunoco Operations' payment obligations on Sunoco Operations' notes.